openshift/training/beta-4-setup.md

     start it.
     Service "ruby-hello-world" created at 172.30.39.167 with port mappings 8080.

+The syntax of the command tells us:

+* I want to create a new application
+* using the ruby builder image in the openshift namespace
+* based off of the code in a git repository
+* and using the "beta4" branch

+**Note:** The beta4 state of the `new-app` subcommand doesn't support the `--selector` argument, so your frontend pods will potentially land in the "infrastructure" region.
+You can edit the DeploymentConfig to specify a nodeSelector (look at the sample JSON earlier in the training material) but it's not important.
+All the other JSON examples included nodeSelectors so you didn't need to worry about it previously.

 **Note:** There is a bug in the `new-app` subcommand:

     https://bugzilla.redhat.com/show_bug.cgi?id=1232003